 To assist in meeting the challenge of academic and social transition, students and parents can look forward to a comprehensive orientation process known as SOAR, Summer Orientation and Registration.
 Students and parents choose one of five two-day programs during which the foundation for a successful transition is laid.
 (Transfer students with at least 27 college credits may elect a one-day, abbreviated session.)
 At SOAR, students and parents are not only introduced to resources that assist in making a successful transition, every effort is made to present a full and candid picture of the reality of college life at Western New England University.
 Typically, 97% of students and parents attend a SOAR program.
 Review the Checklist of Important Dates for additional information regarding the dates and when registration packets will be mailed.

 At SOAR, students actually complete course registration.
 To make this process happen, however, every student (freshman and transfer students) must complete assessments in Math and English.
 Assessment results are used to help select courses in which the student is most likely to be successful and find appropriately challenging.
-So that assessment results are available prior to SOAR, students can access and complete assessments on-line through the Western New England Student Portal, Connect2U.
-Assessment instructions and detailed access instructions are mailed to each student in early May.
 In no way will the results impact your admission status.

 Freshman Summer Reading